In 2014, we accidentally launched the PESO Model©.

 Lack of a Big Picture Understanding

 Once upon a time, you had your corner of the world in one industry.
 You knew all the important people, the influencers, the competitors, the journalists, and even the jerks.
-Now it’s that plus every other industry and every person with a smartphone who is even tangentially interested in the topic.
+Now it’s that, plus every other industry and every person with a smartphone who is even tangentially interested in the topic.

-One of my favorite descriptions of what this will all look like comes from one Mr. Christopher S. Penn.
+One of my favorite descriptions of what this will all look like comes from Mr. Christopher S. Penn.

 He said you should think about artificial intelligence as a symphony—and you are the conductor.